jax-ml/jax/docs/new_docs/301/hijax-types.md

 quantized array type.

-We'll assume some familiarity with hijax primitives; see {ref}`hijax-custom-derivatives` for an introduction to them.
+We'll assume some familiarity with hijax primitives; see {ref}`jax-301-custom-derivatives` for an introduction to them.
 Like everything hijax, this is experimental: expect imports from `jax.experimental.hijax`, and expect the APIs to evolve.